I’m About to Move to a Different State. So, Where Should I File for Divorce?

 If you have questions about how jurisdiction may affect your divorce case, then you should speak to a highly rated divorce attorney in Sarasota, Bradenton, Lakewood Ranch, or Venice, Florida to determine the best path forward.
 Please understand that the Court will not only have jurisdiction over your divorce, but it will have jurisdiction over your children as well.
 So, if you are the “custodial” parent, and the other parent refuses to agree to your proposed move more than 50 miles away, then you need to try to negotiate a Long-Distance Parenting Plan that gives both the “non-custodial” parent significant time with them as well as daily phone contact.
 You will then need to demonstrate the practicability and soundness of that Long-Distance Parenting Plan to the Court.
 Otherwise, the judge may deem it too disruptive to the life of your children and will not allow it.

 If you have been pressed by circumstances to move out-of-state before, during or after your divorce, then you will need one of the best divorce lawyers in Sarasota, Bradenton, Lakewood Ranch, and Venice, Florida who knows how to handle such relocation cases.
 If you are going through a divorce which also involves a relocation more than 50 miles away, then you should speak to the Divorce Attorney Matthew Z. Martell.
-We offer a 30-minute free initial phone consultation, and we are here to help you with this difficult legal situation.
+We offer an initial phone consultation, and we are here to help you with this difficult legal situation.